masolimano/maneage/README-hacking.md

      ```

  9. **Your first commit**: You have already made some small and basic
-     changes in the steps above and you are in the `master` branch.
-So, you
+     changes in the steps above and you are in your project's `master`
-     can officially make your first commit in your project's history.
-But
+     branch.
+So, you can officially make your first commit in your
-     before that you need to make sure that there are no problems in the
+     project's history and push it.
+But before that, you need to make sure
-     project (this is a good habit to always re-build the system before a
+     that there are no problems in the project.
+This is a good habit to
-     commit to be sure it works as expected).
+     always re-build the system before a commit to be sure it works as
+     expected.

      ```shell
      $ git status                 # See which files you have changed.
-     $ git diff                   # See the lines you have added/changed.
+     $ git diff                   # Check the lines you have added/changed.
      $ ./project make             # Make sure everything builds successfully.
      $ git add -u                 # Put all tracked changes in staging area.
      $ git status                 # Make sure everything is fine.
+     $ git diff --cached          # Confirm all the changes that will be committed.
-     $ git commit                 # Your first commit, add a nice description.
+     $ git commit                 # Your first commit: put a good description!
-     $ git tag -a v0              # Tag this as the zero-th version of your project.
+     $ git push                   # Push your commit to your remote.
      ```

- 10. **Push to the remote**: Push your first commit and its tag to your
-     remote repository with these commands.
-Since we have setup your
-     `master` branch to follow `origin/master`, you can just use `git push`
-     from now on.

-     ```shell
-     $ git push
-     $ git push --tags
-     ```

- 11. **Start your exciting research**: You are now ready to add flesh and
+ 10. **Start your exciting research**: You are now ready to add flesh and
      blood to this raw skeleton by further modifying and adding your
      exciting research steps.
 You can use the "published works" section in
      the introduction (above) as some fully working models to learn